Right Triangle Calculator

 Limitations on the input values of the triangle calculator

-1. You can only input two values.
+- You can only input exactly two values.

-4. The length of each side of the triangle (a, b, or c) must be less than the sum of the other two sides.
+- The length of each side of the triangle (a, b, or c) must be less than the sum of the other two sides.

-5. For any given hypotenuse length, the triangle has a maximum perimeter.
-The calculator will not accept any perimeter exceeding this value.
-The maximum perimeter of the right triangle with the given hypotenuse length corresponds to the case of an isosceles triangle (a=b).
-In this case \$a=b=\frac{c}{\sqrt2}\$, and the maximum perimeter \$P=a+b+c=c+\frac{2c}{\sqrt2}\$.
+- For any given hypotenuse length, the triangle has a maximum possible perimeter.
+The calculator will not accept any perimeter exceeding this limit.
+The maximum perimeter of a right triangle with a given hypotenuse occurs when the triangle is isosceles (a=b).
+In this case, \$a=b=\frac{c}{\sqrt2}\$, and the maximum perimeter is \$P=a+b+c=c+\frac{2c}{\sqrt2}\$.

 Right triangle: definition and helpful information

-A right triangle is a triangle where one angle equals 90° or \$\frac{π}{2}\ rad\$.
-The side opposite the right angle is called the hypotenuse.
-The other two sides are called the catheti, or legs, of the triangle.
+A right triangle (or right-angled triangle) is a polygon in which one interior angle measures exactly 90° or \$\frac{π}{2}\ rad\$.
+The side directly opposite the right angle is known as the hypotenuse.
+The other two sides forming the right angle are referred to as the legs, or catheti, of the triangle.

-The legs of the triangle are always shorter than the hypotenuse.
-Since one angle of the triangle equals 90°, and the sum of all angles of any triangle is 180°, the sum of the other two angles of the right triangle is also 90°: α+β=90°.
-The lengths of the sides of the triangle are related to each other as it is described in the Pythagorean theorem.
+The legs of a right triangle are always shorter than the hypotenuse.
+Because one angle is precisely 90° and the sum of all interior angles in any triangle is always 180°, the sum of the two remaining acute angles is always 90°: α+β=90°.
+The side lengths of a right triangle share a distinct mathematical relationship, famously defined by the Pythagorean theorem.

 The Pythagorean theorem